turingschool-examples/backend_mod_1_prework/README.md

 ![clone down your copy](/images/fork_03.jpg)

 #### 2. If you see `Clone with HTTPS` click on `Use SSH`

 #### 3. Click on the copy icon to copy the SSH link to your clipboard.

-#### 4. Use your terminal to copy down this repository
+#### 4. Open your terminal and follow the below steps to copy down this repository:

-1. Open your terminal

 ```
 $ cd .